S5ra6/Expense-Tracker/README.md

 ## Academic Project
 This is an educational project developed as part of:

-Module: UFCF7H-15-3 Mobile Applications Module
+- **Module**: UFCF7H-15-3 Mobile Applications Module
-Institution: University of West of England in association with Villa College
+- **Institution**: University of West of England in association with Villa College

 ## License
 MIT License